Costa do Corvo

 Protected Area of Resources Management

-It holds the Nature Park’s marine area, with 25 738,30 hectares, which management is done by the conservation of certain habitats or species, safeguarding the sustainable use of the natural ecosystems and the 14 kilometres of coastline.
+This area corresponds to the Nature Park’s marine area, with about 25,738 hectares, and its management is oriented to the conservation of certain habitats or species, safeguarding the sustainable use of the natural ecosystems and the 14 kilometres of coastline.